STLabs/Articles/articles/TheComponentPattern.md

  A system composed from components.
 Arrows pointing in represent inputs.
 Arrows pointing out represent outputs.
-Outer component process output of inner child components.
+Outer components called parents process output of inner child components.
 This keeps dependencies pointing inward.
 With composition of input made inward, and output outward, no inner component is dependent on an outer component.
 Because the dependencies flow in the direction of composition of the system , the dependencies are inherent in the system itself.

  The pattern is for composing software from "Components".
 It is intentionally simple and abstract and doesn't require a library or a framework.
 It is simply a pattern.
 How the pattern is implemented is not specified.